Monayy/school-developement/README.md

 # school-developement
-project i've done at school, or project for school ..
+projects i've done at school, or project for school ..